swiss-ai-center/a-guide-to-mlops/docs/tools.md

 ### Data annotation

-At the moment, Label Studio is the only solution that allows to annotate many kinds of data.
-Other competitors only allow a certain kind of data.
-Have a look at the [`awesome-data-labeling`](https://github.com/heartexlabs/awesome-data-labeling) Git repository for specific alternatives.
+Label Studio handles many data types, but most competitors specialize in one.
+See the
+[`awesome-data-labeling`](https://github.com/heartexlabs/awesome-data-labeling)
+repository for specific alternatives.

 ### Pipeline orchestration

-These are alternatives to GitHub Actions.
+Alternatives to GitHub Actions.

 - [GitLab CI](https://about.gitlab.com/topics/ci-cd/) - DevOps platform with
   built-in CI/CD and container registry